privateRecsys/privaterecsys/README.md

 Movies that you rate also are stored and can be deleted.
 ![WEBscreenshot](Documentation/SearxProfile1.png)

-### Recommended items, in this case movies are shown in the recsys category.
+### Recommended items, in this case movies are shown in the PrivateRecsys category.
 ![WEBscreenshot](Documentation/RecSysresults.png)